unknownpersonog/unknownvps-client/README.md

 # Unknown VPS

 UnknownVPS is a project run by UnknownGamer & associates to give out free vpses to everyone for doing task.
 It can help both the team and the customer.
-This project is under closed beta as 17th Jan 2023

 [Website](https://www.fogsmp.ml) is our simple website coded in basic html and available in [repository](https://github.com/unknownpersonog/unknownpersonog.github.io/).